rmsrosa/UnitfulAssets.jl/README.md

 96.63933451674102 EUR
 ```

 There are also a few dispatches of `generate_exchmkt` to create `ExchangeMarket` instances from JSON files downloaed from [fixer.io](https://fixer.io) and [currencylayer.com](https://currencylayer.com) forex conversion sites.
-Further conversion providers should be added in the future, such as [Finnhub Stock API](https://finnhub.io).
+Further conversion providers should be added in the future.
 In any case, one can easily add a dispatch for the API of one's choice.

 ### Continuously varying interest rate in a foreign bank